All Episodes

 It feels like the seeds of a cover-up.

-They are hiding behind Donald Trump's own Roy Cohn.
+They are hiding behind Donald Trump's own Roy Cohn, William Barr.

 Donald Trump's own Roy Cohn, who squeezes together a couple of Simmons fragments and puts it in a letter while trying to keep from the American people the Mueller report.

-Well, I do feel vindicated, but you know, I spent uh uh Tuesday at the police station in my little village in Western New York uh pressing charges against someone for threatening me on Facebook.
+Well, I do feel vindicated, but, you know, I spent Tuesday at the police station in my little village in western New York pressing charges against someone for threatening me on Facebook.

-You know, I'm I I'm pretty sure that the rest of us, you know, the you know, Carter Page and J.D.
+You know, I'm pretty sure that the rest of us, you know, Carter Page and J.D.
 Gordon and the rest are all suffering the same slings and arrows I am.

-You know, we may have been vindicated by the Mueller investigation, but we're I'm I don't know where we're gonna get our reputations back.
+You know, we may have been vindicated by the Mueller investigation, but I don't know where we're going to get our reputations back.

-I think that I can uh I can try to help the the the federal government and the Republican Party and the Senate try to uncover what really happened here.
+I think that I can try to help the federal government and the Republican Party and the Senate try to uncover what really happened here.

 I mean, I'd love to get back to work.